janfri/mini_exiftool/README.md

 In addition, you can also tell MiniExiftool where to store the PStore files with tags which exiftool supports.
 The PStore files are used for performance issues.
-Per default the PStore files are stored in a sub directory `.mini_exiftool` or `_mini_exiftool` under your home directory.
+Per default the PStore files are stored in a sub directory `mini_exiftool` in `Gem.cache' or if this is not defined under `USERPROFILE` or `Dir.tmpdir`.

+You can change it by setting the environment variable `MINI_EXIFTOOL_PSTORE_DIR` or programmatically, as follows.

 ```ruby
 MiniExiftool.pstore_dir = '/path/to/pstore/dir'